binaryphile/docker-redmine/README.md

 I recommend setting up your tools, such as Vim or RubyMine, outside of the container on the host.
-The source is all kept outside the container in the `2.3-stable` directory, so you can edit it there and keep a container running in development mode to test with a web browser.
+The source is all kept outside the container in the `2.3-stable` (or your branch name) directory, so you can edit it there and keep a container running in development mode to test with a web browser, since it runs from the same code on the host.

 If you are working with a plugin, the standard image should work fine.
 If you're working with your own fork of Redmine, however, you'll need to make some modifications.

-The image will work with your repo, you just have to change the GH_USER variable when you are setting up, and then make some modifications to the Redmine code itself.
+The image will work with any recent branch, so you can use it with your own fork even if you aren't using 2.3-stable.
+You just have to change the GH_USER variable when you are setting up, and then make some modifications to the Redmine code itself.
 I've provided templates for the files which need to change.

-First edit `.env` and change GH_USER to your github user id, or the one which contains the Redmine fork if not yours.
+First edit `.env` and change GH_USER to your Github user id, or the one which contains the Redmine fork if not yours.
 The default is to use the 2.3-stable branch.
 If you want a different -stable branch, set RM_VERSION to the version number.
-If instead you want an entirely different branch, set RM_BRANCH.
+If instead you want a non-stable branch, set RM_BRANCH.
 For versions of Redmine which have the same binary requirements as 2.3, you can leave RM_IMAGE alone.
-Make sure RAILS_ENV is unset or set to development.
+Make sure RAILS_ENV is unset, or set to development.

 If there is a `2.3-stable` directory already, either move it or delete it.
 Once `.env` is properly set and there's no other source directory,